-The Fairfax County, Virginia, Police Department operates a bulletin board specifically for Neighborhood Watch organizations.
+The Fairfax County, Virginia Police Department operates a bulletin board specifically for Neighborhood Watch organizations.
 Included on this "Neighborhood Watch Information Center" board is a calendar of events for neighborhood watch training sessions, how to call the police department with information on crimes, and an application form for the Northern Virginia Crime Prevention Association.

 The Police Executive Research Forum (PERF) offers a subscription service to its METAPOL system.
 While not technically a bulletin board, METAPOL is a microcomputer based system for linking police executives and the academic community.
 It is also a communications mechanism for the Commission for Accreditation of Law Enforcement Agencies (CALEA).
-METAPOL subscribers include chiefs educators to discuss and debate key issues affecting law enforcement agencies.
+METAPOL subscribers include chiefs of police, police administrators, professors, federal law enforcement executives, and other persons in the criminal justice field.